310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Yeah.
-I also wish I could be around Yuta-kun every single minute of my life, but it couldn’t be like that this time around~ Something kinda happened, you see.
+I also wish I could be around Yuuta-kun every single second of my life, but it couldn’t be like that this time around~ Something kinda happened, you see.

-I’m taking up some part-time jobs to help increase 2wink’s funds, and so I can get a special present for Yuta-kun.
+I’m taking up some part-time jobs to help increase 2wink’s funds, and so I can get a special present for Yuuta-kun.

 He found out about it though, so lately he’s been helping me out here and there with saving up money…